 No longer interested in night clubs and cover songs, Wayne returned to his roots.
 Like his singer/songwriter heroes Paul Simon, Gordon Lightfoot, John Denver, Joni Mitchell and others, he rediscovered his own creative voice, writing his own songs and telling his own stories.
 The lockdown just gave him more time to write.
 He's not slowing down.

-The voice is perhaps clearer and more expressive than before.
+The voice is perhaps clearer and more expressive than in his previous life.
 The hands are back - just listen.
 The stage presence is that of a seasoned veteran.
 And there is that one thing that was missing before his sabbatical: